-• Breastfeeding mothers shall be provided a place in the YMCA to breastfeed or express their milk if asked for.
-This excludes the classrooms as currently visitors are not permitted in these rooms.
+• Breastfeeding mothers shall be provided a private comfortable place to breastfeed or express their milk if asked for.

 • A refrigerator will be made available for storage of expressed breast milk.
 Mothers should provide their own containers, clearly labeled with name and date.